 Currently, personalised recommendations are based on an increasingly narrowing sliver of transactional data an enterprise has about a customer.
 A customer who has an ever-widening sphere of other interactions and influences away from the enterprise and across various categories – from books to holidays to food, clothing or time of day one prefers for shopping or favourite retailers and locations.

-Revolutionary mobile apps are the future of choice led marketing
+Mobile apps are the future of choice led marketing

 Finding ways to reduce big data to relevant data, and then delivering a few relevant choices on apps and on the small screens of mobiles, is the key to effective customer engagement.
 Revolutionary apps like personal choice guides and sales assistants, that simplify and deliver choice, will make customer interactions more relevant and engaging.